Trabocchi Coast: Cycle track

 Along the Trabocchi coast there are plans for an Adriatic cycle way (1000 km, to run along the Adriatic coast from the Delta of the River Po to Apulia) along the abandoned line of the Adriatic railway (49 km).

+Blue Flag

+Due to the quality of its water, the Trabocchi Coast is one of the most ones of Italian Adriatic Coast, by the Blue Flag beaches.